CR91TQ94/SparaPengar-coin/README.md

 Purchase some Solana (even 1 is enough) to fund your wallet.
 It is needed to pay transactions.
 Each transaction is about 0.0005 SOL.

 #### 4. Receive 100,000 Coins:
-Send 0.1 Solana to the address: nCbcLtBX1hNYMBqJyFrTkiB5zss2RBWAtnvvVTFKE8q, and I'll send you back 100,000 coins.
+Send 0.1 Solana to the address: `nCbcLtBX1hNYMBqJyFrTkiB5zss2RBWAtnvvVTFKE8q`, and I'll send you back 100,000 coins.
+It is easy, since I will know where to send SparaPengar coins.

 #### 5. Set Up Kids' Wallets:
 Repeat the process on your kids' devices.
 Ensure they also back up their recovery phrases.